ShreyaWits/cra-mirror/messaging_service/docs/API.md

    - Configure proper replication factor

 2. **Producer Configuration**
-   - Enable idempotence for critical operations
+   - Choose appropriate delivery semantics based on your use case
-   - Configure appropriate retry settings
+   - Configure retry settings for resilience
+   - Use exactly-once semantics for critical operations
-   - Choose appropriate delivery semantics
+   - Use at-least-once semantics for high-throughput scenarios

 3. **Consumer Configuration**
    - Set appropriate timeouts using `max_wait_ms`